xrettle/WFGY/ProblemMap/Atlas/canonical-casebook-v1.md

 In other words:

-> the atlas supplies the failure grammar
+> the Atlas supplies the failure grammar
 > the casebook teaches how to use it

 ---